BoosterTech/BoosterTech/README.md

 ## 🎉 Fun Facts
 - ✈️ I'm a licensed private pilot.
 - 🚛 I am also licensed truck driver😉
-- 🚀 I also enjoy experimenting with embedded systems and MCU programming.
+- 🚀 I enjoy experimenting with embedded systems and MCU programming.
 - 🏋️‍♂️ Fitness enthusiast with a focus on strength training and cardio.
 - ⚛️ I love science of Plasma🙂

+## 🌐 Website
+Check out my [portfolio website](https://boostertech.github.io/Front-End-Dev-Portfolio/) to see my projects and learn more about my work.

 ## 📫 How to reach me
 - **Email:** boostertech@mail.com
 - **LinkedIn:** [Dariusz Podczasik](http://www.linkedin.com/in/Dariusz-Podczasik)
--
-## 🌐 Website
-Check out my [portfolio website](https://boostertech.github.io/Front-End-Dev-Portfolio/) to see my projects and learn more about my work.